henriquestiagoo/cli-chatgpt/README.md

 ## Installation

-You can install the app `directly from Github`.
+You can install the app `directly from GitHub`.

 ## Manually

-A new Github release is created each time a new version is available.
+A new GitHub release is created each time a new version is available.
 You can download the latest version of the executable directly from the [releases page](https://github.com/henriquestiagoo/cli-chatgpt/releases).

 After getting the binary file, you can create a symlink to the executable for easy access.